Byron-Cleo/nissmart_engine_ledger/README.md

 ## How to run frontend

-on the root directory, change to client directory, then nissmart directory run npm run dev to run start react with vite front-end
+1. on the root directory, change to client directory, then nissmart directory
+2. run `npm run dev` to start react with vite front-end

 ## Any required environment variables

-.env inluded for the project i.e config.env
+1. . `.env` inluded for the project called `config.env`

 ## Setup instructions
-Please refer the above instructions
+1. Please refer the above instructions